 - In case of urge, go immediately to the toilet.
 By stopping the stool, it will further concentrate, causing obstruction.
 Take time for going to the toilet and look back.
-The color of the stool tells a lot about the health.
+The color of the stool tells a lot about your health.

 - Take care for a good hygiene of the anus and the skin around the anus.
 Wash the skin and the anus well after bowel movement with lukewarm water and don't use soap.
 Dry the skin thoroughly afterwards (pet dry and don't rub) and keep the skin as dry as possible.

 - Wear preferably cotton underwear and no too tight clothing.